01-edu/public/subjects/atoibase/README.md

 ### Instructions

-Write a function that takes a `string` number and its `string` base in parameters and returns its conversion as an `int`.
+Write a function that takes a `string` number and its `string` base as parameters and returns its conversion as an `int`.

 If the base is not valid it returns `0`.